d99mli/ms2-memorygame/README.md

 # Features
 A single webpage, with three distinct sections, a header for the "logo", the main playing section and a footer at the bottom.

-- Colored boxes as playing "buttons".
+- Colored boxes as playing "buttons" the buttons use javascript to change the layout of the webpage.
-- A couple of <buttons> for different features of the game, start/pause, reset, difficulties the buttons use javascript to change the layout of the webpage.
+- Navigation to rules and Highscore sections.
 - A score function of current player's accomplished level.

 ## Features in upcoming releases

-- Different levels of difficulty depending on age/preference of the player
+- Different levels of difficulty depending on age/preference of the player.
+Have decided that the difficulty comes from the incrementation of rounds.
+Perhaps a function that highlights the buttons longer will make it easier for younger players.
 - Function to compete with friends in pairs.
+Not applicable when playing on smaller devices.
-- Highscore function that saves the scores of top 5-10 players
+- Highscore function that saves the scores of top 5-10 players.
+Will implement an input field that saves the top 10 user names.

 # Technologies Used